CARA-ch/emed-service-guide/docs/transactions/iti41.md

 The class and type codes are from the SNOMED CT system: `2.16.840.1.113883.6.96`.
 The system for the [`formatCode`](https://fhir.ch/ig/ch-term/CodeSystem-2.16.756.5.30.1.127.3.10.10.html) is `2.16.756.5.30.1.127.3.10.10`

-## Replacing a CH-EMED-EPR document
+## Replacing a CH EMED EPR document

 The following rules must be observed when replacing a document: